 Anna Bailey is our Volunteer Coordinator and she joined Volunteer Bay of Plenty in September 2016.
 She helps to update HR Policies and Procedures and helps organisations with their Volunteer Management Programme.
 Anna finished her Masters Degree in Human Resorces and also did another HR course in London to swap her knowledge to English language.
-She is very keen to stay focused in Human Resources and to learn new things.
+She is very keen to stay focused in Human Resources and to learn new things and has gained a certificate in The Essential Skills of Managing Volunteers.

 Anna is from small town Humenne in Slovakia.
 Along with HR she has been studying Teaching of specialized subjects.
 After her studies she moved to London to work and learn English.
 During that time she met a Kiwi man, they got married and decided to move to his home land.
 Anna is very happy to be in New Zealand as she loves the sea and outdoor activities.
 She has also become an interpreter in Slovak and Czech language for the BOP area so she can use her native language and help others with their integration to New Zealand.

-Gaylene is our Events Coordinator.
-She joined Volunteer Bay Of Plenty in May 2017.
-Gaylene helps organise workshops, fundraising events and other events VBOP has throughout the year. .
+Gaylene is our Events Coordinator & Marketing Assistant.
+She joined Volunteering Bay Of Plenty (Volbop) in May 2017,firstly as a volunteer.
+Gaylene now helps organise workshops, fundraising events and other events Volbop has throughout the year.